inkerjs/inking/README.md

-# frox
+# FROX

-Another version of MobX all implemented by awesome ES2015 `froxy` 🤩
+Another version of MobX all implemented by awesome ES2015 `Proxy` 🤩